+A. Special Conditions

+- 1. MTBA available for special request applications is offered on a first-come, first-served basis, subject to the availability of MTBA as of the date a special request application is received by THDA.
+When a special request application is received by THDA, the amount of MTBA requested shall be set aside and will not be available for other MTBA requests under this MTBA Program Description until the special request application is evaluated and acted upon by the Tax Credit Committee of the THDA Board of Directors. - 2.
+Special request applications are exempt from the Total Development Cost Limits as described in Section 3-G and Section 19-C of the QAP. - 3.
+Special request applications approved by the Tax Credit Committee of the THDA Board of Directors may exceed the maximum amount of MTBA that may be committed to a single applicant, developer, owner, or Related Parties as defined in Section 5, but the amount of the special request counts against the maximum amount defined in Section 5.
+Therefore, if the special request is equal to or greater than the maximum amount defined in Section 5, any other reservations will be forfeited.

+B. Eligibility

-- A. A Special Request Application may receive MTBA subject to approval by the Tax Credit Committee of the THDA Board of Directors.
-A Special Request Application must satisfy, without limitation, all of the following conditions as determined by THDA, in its sole discretion: - 1.
-A Special Request Application must propose preservation of an Existing Multifamily Development with current income and rent restrictions.
-The Initial Application must include documentation, acceptable to THDA, in its sole discretion, verifying the current income and rent restrictions. - a.
+- 1. A special request application must satisfy, without limitation, all of the following conditions as determined by THDA, in its sole discretion: - a.
+A special request application must propose preservation of an Existing Multifamily Development with current income and rent restrictions.
+The Initial Application must include documentation, acceptable to THDA, in its sole discretion, verifying the current income and rent restrictions. - b.
 Current income and rent restrictions are limited to participation in one of the following programs: - i.
 The Low Income Housing Credit program; - ii.
 The MTBA program; or - iii.
+A program administered by USDA or HUD, AND - c.
+A special request application must propose preservation of a minimum of four hundred (400) Qualified Low Income Units at a single location/site, as determined by THDA, in its sole discretion.
+The minimum MTBA request for a special request application is forty million dollars (\$40,000,000) and the maximum MTBA request is one hundred million dollars (\$100,000,000).

+C. Process for Special Request Applications

-A program administered by USDA or HUD, AND - b.
-A Special Request Application must propose a minimum of five hundred (500) low-income units at a single location/site, as determined by THDA, in its sole discretion.
-The minimum MTBA request for this type of a Special Request Application is forty million dollars (\$40,000,000) and the maximum MTBA request is for this type of a Special Request Application is one hundred million dollars (\$100,000,000) OR - c.
-A Special Request Application must propose a package of multiple USDA Rural Development developments submitted requesting a minimum of twenty five million dollars (\$25,000,000) of MTBA. - 2.
-Special Request Applications approved by the Tax Credit Committee of the THDA Board of Directors will not count against the maximum amount of MTBA per developer or related parties as defined in Section 5. - 3.
-A single applicant, developer, owner, or related parties, as determined by THDA, in its sole discretion, may only submit one (1) Special Request Application per calendar year. - 4.
-The MTBA amount specified in Section 1 is not available for commitment to Special Request Applications.
-MTBA committed to a Special Request Application will come from additional private activity bond authority if requested and if received by THDA. - 5.
-The MTBA Conditional Commitment Letter issued to a Special Request Application will have an expiration date of December 19, 2019. - 6.
-A MTBA Conditional Commitment Letter issued for a Special Request Application must notify THDA of its intent to convert the MTBA Conditional Commitment Letter to a MTBA Firm Commitment Letter no less than 65 calendar days prior to the date the applicant wishes to receive the MTBA Firm Commitment Letter. - The Tax Credit Committee of the THDA Board of Directors, in its sole discretion, may approve no more than one (1) Special Request Application in 2019.
-The Tax Credit Committee of the THDA Board of Directors, in its sole discretion, may choose to not approve any Special Request Applications in 2019.
+- 1. Special request applications will be reviewed by THDA to determine completeness and eligibility. - a.
+If THDA determines that a Special Request Application is not eligible, the applicant may request, in writing, that the determination be reviewed by the THDA Executive Director and the THDA Board Chair, and the Tax Credit Committee Chair. - 2.
+THDA staff will confirm that sufficient MTBA for the special request application remains available prior to submitting the special request application to the Tax Credit Committee for its consideration. - 3.
+The MTBA Conditional Commitment Letter issued to a special request application will have an expiration date of December 21, 2021. - 4.
+The recipient of a MTBA Conditional Commitment Letter issued for a special request application must notify THDA of its intent to convert the MTBA Conditional Commitment Letter to a MTBA Firm Commitment Letter no less than 65 calendar days prior to the date the applicant wishes to receive the MTBA Firm Commitment Letter.